 Capitalization Triggers in Waterfall Development

-Historically, capitalization has been applied in the context of waterfall/stage-gate development.
-Waterfall development has a well-defined “up-front phase” during which requirements are developed, the design is produced, and feasibility is established.
-For those projects that receive further approval, the requirements and design milestones often serve as stage gates for starting capitalization, as can be seen in Figure 1.
+Historically, capitalization was applied in the context of waterfall/phase-gate development.
+Waterfall development had a well-defined up-front phase, during which requirements were developed, the design was produced, and feasibility was established.
+For those projects that received further approval, the requirements and design milestones often served as phase gates for starting capitalization, as shown in Figure 1.

 Agile Development Capitalization Strategies in SAFe

-In Agile, however, requirements and design emerge continuously, so there is no formal gate to serve as an official prelude to capitalization.
-However, that does not mean that projects fund themselves.
-Instead, the SAFe enterprise organizes around long-lived flows of value in value streams, which are implemented by the personnel and other resources of an Agile Release Train (ART), which operates on a fixed Program Increment cadence.
+In Agile, however, requirements and design emerge continuously, so there’s no formal phase gate to serve as an official starting point for capitalization.
+That does not mean, however, that projects fund themselves.
+Instead, the SAFe enterprise organizes around long-lived flows of value in value streams.
+The personnel and other resources of an Agile Release Train (ART), operating on a fixed Program Increment (PI) cadence, implement them.

 The majority of the work of most ARTs is typically focused on building and extending software assets that are past the point of feasibility analysis.
-They do this in large part by developing new Features for the solution.
-Since features “increase the functionality of existing software,” the Stories associated with those features constitute much of the work of the ART personnel, and therefore the labor for same may be subject to potential capitalization.
+They generally do this by developing new features for the solution.
+Since Features increase the functionality of existing software, the User Stories associated with those features constitute much of the work of the ART personnel.
+Therefore, this labor may be subject to potential capitalization.

-The ARTs are also directly involved with establishing business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
-This work is somewhat analogous to the early stages of waterfall development and is typically expensed up until the “go” recommendation, at which time new feature development begins.
+The ARTs also help establish the business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
+This feasibility work is somewhat analogous to the early stages of waterfall development and is typically expensed up until the ‘go’ recommendation when new feature development would begin.

-This means that both types of work are typically present in any program increment (and, by extension, any relevant accounting period).
-Much of this work is “new feature work,” work that increases the functionality of existing software.
+This means that both types of work are typically present in any PI—and, by extension, any relevant accounting period.
+Much of this is new feature work that increases the functionality of the existing software.
 Other work includes innovation and exploration efforts.
-These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio-level epics—or it may arise locally.
-In addition, maintenance, infrastructure work, etc., also occur during the period.
+These may be initiated from the portfolio Kanban—as part of the research and feasibility for potential new portfolio level epics—or they may arise locally.
+In addition, maintenance and infrastructure work also occur during the period.
 Figure 2 illustrates these concepts.